Hiero

 Hiero is fast

-You shouldn't have to sacrifice performance for fairness or security.
-The world of interconnected businesses and networks continues to expand at an accelerating rate.
-Waiting minutes for transactions to finalize doesn't meet your requirements.
-The hashgraph algorithm isn't just fair, it is also fast.
+Do not sacrifice performance for fairness or security.
+As businesses and networks expand rapidly, waiting for transactions to finalize no longer meets your needs.
+The hashgraph algorithm is fast.

 Hiero is secure

-The hashgraph algorithm is asynchronous Byzantine Fault Tolerant (ABFT).
-This is the gold standard in distributed network security.
-Your transactions are protected from bad actors with the highest security available.
+The hashgraph algorithm is the gold standard - asynchronous Byzantine Fault Tolerant (ABFT).
+Your transactions are protected with the highest security.

 Hiero is decentralized

-No one entity should have complete control of your future.
-Spreading power and influence out among many participants, all with equal access, helps secure your access to the network and your data.
-You should be able to participate in the network, in its development, and in its use.
-This network belongs to the world.
-It belongs to the future.
+No single entity should control your future.
+Power is shared among participants with equal access, securing the network and your data.
+You can participate in its development and use.
+This network belongs to the world and the future.

 Hiero is leaderless